Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVMSecret.md

 The seventh command adds a secret to the virtual machine stored in $VirtualMachine.
 The SourceVaultId parameter specifies the Key Vault.
 The command specifies the name of the certificate store and the URL of the certificate.
-You can run the **Add-AzureRmVMSecret** repeatedly to add secrets for other certificates.
+You can run the **Add-AzVMSecret** repeatedly to add secrets for other certificates.

 ## PARAMETERS